vala-lang/vala-vscode/README.md

-# Vala Grammar
+# vala-vscode

-## Syntax highlighting for the Vala / Genie languages
+## Syntax highlighting and code intelligence for the Vala / Genie languages

 ---